xNaCly/scripts/Automation/MODmove/README.md

 # MODmove.py

-- moves minecraftmods (files ending with ".jar") to the forgemod path
+- moves minecraft mods (files ending with ".jar") to the forge mod path